Michelin96/sql-challenge/README.md

 # sql-challenge

 Pewlett Hackard needs a research project done on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
-These CSV files will be used to create a realational diagram and subsqently several tables that will be used to analyze the employee data.
+All that remains of the database of employees from that period are six CSV files.
+In PostgreSQL, these CSV files will be used to create several tables to analyze the employee data.

-### Primary Keys

-titles = title_id

-salaries = emp_no

-employees = emp_no

-dept_manager = emp_no

-dept_emp = emp_no

-departments = dept_no
+After looking at the CSV's, an entity relational diagram was created to visualize how to structure the database.
+The dept_emp table did not have a column with unique data, so a composite key was created using both the emp_no and dept_no columns.